Anonymous6598/Anonymous6598/README.md

-- 👋 Hi, I’m @Anonymous6598
+- 👋 Hi, I’m Viktor, aka @Anonymous6598
-- 👀 I’m interested in AI and casual user programms
+- 👀 I’m interested in AI, frontend and backend development.
-- 🌱 I’m currently learning C#
-- 🦾 I'm professional in python(customtkinter, tkinter and little bit pytorch) and Java
+- 🦾 I'm professional in Python(customtkinter, tkinter, flet and bardAI api for python) and Java

 If somebody is very ambitious, i'll be glad to see you as a friend